user9884993499999189/discord_ios/README.md

 client = commands.Bot(...)
 ```
-- All you need todo is import `discord_ios` in your main file.
+- All you need to do is import `discord_ios` in your main file